In This Skin: Critical reception

+Commercial performance

-Commercial performanceIn This Skin debuted at number 10 on the Billboard 200 albums chart with 64,000 copies sold.
+In This Skin debuted at number 10 on the Billboard 200 albums chart with 64,000 copies sold.
 Within five months of release, the album had sold 565,000 copies.
 In March 2004, the album was re-released and it jumped from number 16 to number two, selling 160,000 copies in that week and seeing a 205% increase in sales.
 It was her highest weekly sales at the time, beating the sales of her sophomore album Irresistible, which debuted at number six with 120,000 copies.
 On August 19, 2004, it was reported that after a year of release, In This Skin had sold over 2.4 million copies in the US.
 As of February 2009, it has sold 2.9 million copies, according to Billboard.
 In total the album charted on the Billboard 200 for 75 consecutive weeks.
 Towards the end of 2004 In This Skin was ranked at number 14 on Billboard's year-end albums chart.
 In December 2004, the album was certified triple platinum by the RIAA for shipments of three million copies.

 In Australia, April 4, the album debuted at number 40.
 In peaked at number 13 in its seventh week, becoming Simpson's highest album peak in Australia to date.
 In This Skin stayed in the top 50 for 27 weeks.
 The album was later certified Platinum by the ARIA.
 In Ireland, In This Skin debuted at number 58.
 In its second week fell to number 75, but in its fourth week the album rose to a new peak of number 27.
 The album remained in the top 75 for 8 weeks.
 In the UK, the album debuted at number 36, the same peak of her first album Sweet Kisses.
-It remained in the top 75 for 5 weeks.
+It stayed on the chart for 9 weeks and it was certified Silver by the British Phonographic Industry (BPI).
 In Canada, the album reached number 45 in May 2004.
 The album stayed on the chart for 30 weeks.
 It was later certified Gold by the CRIA.
 In Switzerland, it peaked at number 78 and remained on the chart for three weeks.
 At the end of 2004 In This Skin was ranked as the 35th best selling album globally by the IFPI.
 As of 2020, In This Skin has sold 7 million copies worldwide.